ossf/great-mfa-project/README.md

 The goal of this project is to:

 1. Promote the use of multi-factor authentication (MFA) through out all stages of Open Source Software (OSS) development
-2. Distribute MFA tokens to
-   some developers of critical open source software, and
+2. Distribute MFA tokens to some developers of critical OSS, and
 3. Provide or point to information to help people *easily* use MFA tokens.

 The OpenSSF is working with Google and GitHub who have generously offered to provide and distribute MFA tokens.
 Thank you!

 MFA tokens, also called keys or fobs, are hardware devices specifically for authentication.
-These MFA tokens can be used in many applications in a developers workflow.
+These MFA tokens can be used in many applications in a developer's workflow.
 They help provide higher degrees of validation for a developer's identity when logging into code repositories or applications, or performing critical tasks such as signing code.
 Attackers generally find it much harder to take over an account authenticated with an MFA token compared to an account authenticated with only a password;